Al Ain International School, Al Nayadat, Al Ain

 It is a much, much more difficult task to welcome children inclusively and, then, take those children on an educational adventure filled with such levels of inspiration, concentrated individual care, and depth of education, that all children, regardless of ability, meet their potential.
 This, in a nutshell, is the story of Al Ain International School – and also, the driver behind why ADEC too, identifies the school as A2 Very Good with Outstanding features.

-As the school, under its highly respected (and transparently kind) Principal, Chris Nourse, notes:
+As the school, under its highly respected (and transparently kind) former Principal, Chris Nourse, notes:

 “We aim to provide a caring and supportive, happy, secure and purposeful school environment for all children which will allow them to thrive academically, socially and emotionally, make, and act upon, informed choices concerning moral, ethical and aesthetic issues, and where they can take pride in their achievements and the success of others.
 The ambition is success for all – be it in the classrooms, on the playing fields or on the stage.”